 Now that you have a website and are working on optimizing your website so it appears high up in search results through quality content and educational blogs, it’s time to promote yourself.

 Choosing the right social media channels for your small business can be a daunting task but not an impossible one.
-Don’t spread yourself too thin and pick no more than 3 channels that you know are places where your current and prospective customers are active.
+Don’t spread yourself too thin and pick no more than 3 channels where your current and prospective customers are active.

 Being active on Facebook, Twitter, Instagram, LinkedIn, and other social media platforms is a great way to directly communicate and meet prospects.
 It helps to humanize your company, and it provides social proof, which all users typically need before choosing a contractor.